dkoester306/IGME-330-Project2/README.md

 # IGME-330-Project2
 Second and final project for IGME-330.
 Implements google maps API and yelp API to display restaurants in the local area with yelp reviews.

+##### (Side Sote)
+The radius parameter for the YELP API does not always function correctly.
+In densely populated areas, the actual radius is smaller than the selected one via the UI, and larger for smaller populated areas (like RIT area).

 ### To Do List:
 - ~~radius size dropdown (Danny)~~
 - ~~add price to infowindow~~